Electronic structures and multi-orbital models of La$_3$Ni$_2$O$_7$ thin films at ambient pressure: Results

-For $U=2$ eV, the Ni$-d_{z^2}$ bonding bands shift downward and approach $E_{F}$.
-Consequently, the density of states of Ni$-d_{z^2}$ attains a maximum at $E_{F}$ in the One-UC slab, as shown in Fig. \ref{fig2}(c).
-A similar downward shift is observed in the electronic structure of the Three-UC slab, where the Ni$-d_{z^2}$ bonding bands move closer to $E_{F}$, as demonstrated in Fig. \ref{fig9}(b).
+For $U_{eff}=2$ eV, the Ni$-d_{z^2}$ bonding bands shift downward and approach $E_{F}$.
+Consequently, the density of states of Ni$-d_{z^2}$ attains a maximum at $E_{F}$ in the One-UC slab, as shown in Figure \ref{fig2}(c).
+A similar downward shift is observed in the electronic structure of the Three-UC slab, where the Ni$-d_{z^2}$ bonding bands move closer to $E_{F}$, as demonstrated in Supplementary Figure 1 (b).
 This behavior corresponds to the metallization of the lower $\sigma$ bonds in the high-presure phase of bulk La$_3$Ni$_2$O$_7$.
 These results indicate that the electronic structure of La$_3$Ni$_2$O$_7$ thin films closely resembles that of the high-pressure phase of the bulk material, which may provide insight into the emergence of high-temperature superconductivity in thin films.
-In contrast, the $E_{F}$ in the Half-UC slab exhibits only a slight downward shift, as illustrated in Fig. \ref{fig2}(d).
-Previous studies on bulk La$_3$Ni$_2$O$_7$ have reported that DFT calculations with $U=3.5$ eV yield results that are in good agreement with experimental observations~\cite{yang_orbital-dependent_2024}.
-To further explore this, we also consider the case of $U=3.5$ eV.
-Under this condition, the Ni$-d_{z^2}$ bonding bands in the Three-UC and One-UC slabs shift further downward, moving below $E_{F}$, as shown in Figs. \ref{fig9}(c) and \ref{fig10}(a).
-However, in the Half-UC slab, $E_{F}$ still crosses the Ni$-d_{z^2}$ bonding bands, as shown in Fig. \ref{fig10}(b).
+In contrast, the $E_{F}$ in the Half-UC slab exhibits only a slight downward shift, as illustrated in Figure \ref{fig2}(d).
+Previous studies on bulk La$_3$Ni$_2$O$_7$ have reported that DFT calculations with $U_{eff}=3.5$ eV yield results that are in good agreement with experimental observations~\cite{yang_orbital-dependent_2024}.
+To further explore this, we also consider the case of $U_{eff}=3.5$ eV.
+Under this condition, the Ni$-d_{z^2}$ bonding bands in the Three-UC and One-UC slabs shift further downward, moving below $E_{F}$, as shown in Supplementary Figures.
+1(c) and 2(a).
+However, in the Half-UC slab, $E_{F}$ still crosses the Ni$-d_{z^2}$ bonding bands, as shown in Supplementary Figure 2(b).